Remember, No Tick is a Good Tick.

 The best way to prevent infection is to avoid tick-infested areas whenever possible, particularly in spring and early summer when nymph ticks feed.
 Adult ticks are a bigger threat in fall.
 Ticks favour moist, shaded environments; especially leafy wooded areas and overgrown grassy habitats.

 As for products that can be used to defend against ticks, read this interesting article comparing products containing DEET and those using permethrin.
-Permethrin is a much better tick repellent but in Canada… it is not allowed to be sold.
-It can be ordered over the internet.
+Permethrin soaked clothing is a much better tick repellent but currently in Canada… it is not allowed to be sold to the public.
+It can be ordered over the internet and be successfully shipped to you.

 Also, here is what the Canadian Paediatric Society says about repellents … “Icaridin is considered to be the repellent of first choice by the Public Health Agency of Canada’s Canadian Advisory Committee on Tropical Medicine and Travel for travellers six months to 12 years of age.
 Products containing up to 20% icaridin are considered to be safe and efficacious.”